 - Confidential Matter.
 As lead counsel for nine executives and employees, successfully resolved allegations of trade secret misappropriation, violation of non-solicitation obligations, and breach of fiduciary duties relating to the formation of a new electric vehicle start-up after they resigned from a competitor company.

 - Cassirer v.
 Thyssen-Bornemisza Collection Foundation.
 In the highly-watched Holocaust art case, submitted an amicus brief on behalf of the Solicitor General of the Kingdom of Spain regarding the application of Spanish principles of adverse possession.

 - Lumens Co., Ltd. v.
 GoEco LED LLC, et al. Argued and won summary judgment on behalf of Lumens Co.
 Ltd., a Korean LED manufacturer, against $16 million in cross-claims brought by a reseller.

 - Monster Energy Company v.
-The Nature’s Bounty Company, FKA NBTY, Inc. and MET-RX Substrate Technology, Inc. Represented The Nature’s Bounty Company and its sports nutrition subsidiary, MET-RX, in a trademark dispute with Monster Energy Company with respect to a marketing campaign encouraging athletes to embrace their inner “monster,” which was resolved on favorable terms prior to summary judgment.
+The Nature’s Bounty Co., FKA NBTY, Inc. and MET-RX Substrate Technology, Inc. Represented The Nature’s Bounty Co. and its sports nutrition subsidiary, MET-RX, in a trademark dispute with Monster Energy Company with respect to a marketing campaign encouraging athletes to embrace their inner “monster,” which was resolved on favorable terms prior to summary judgment.

 - Frey v.
 Southern California Gas Company and Sempra Energy.
 Enabled favorable resolution of case on behalf of the major California utility after filing the opening summary judgment motion on subject matter jurisdiction and preemption.